A knowledgeable author who writes articles on a variety of topics, often history.

 Hitler's Formative Years

-Two years later, Hitler was involved in an unsuccessful rebellion against the government and was jailed for nine months ("Adolf Hitler,” pars.
+Two years later, Hitler was involved in an unsuccessful rebellion against the government and was jailed for nine months ("Adolf Hitler", pars.
 5-8).
-It was during this imprisonment that Hitler wrote the first volume of Mein Kampf (“My Struggle”), his autobiography and statement of political philosophy.
-This book was very influential in spreading his idea of the master race, and by 1939, 5,200,000 copies had been sold (“Mein Kampf, paras.
+During this imprisonment, Hitler wrote the first volume of Mein Kampf (My Struggle), his autobiography and statement of political philosophy.
+This book was very influential in spreading his idea of the master race, and by 1939, 5,200,000 copies had been sold (Mein Kampf, paras.
 1-3).
-After he was released from prison, Hitler reestablished himself in the Nazi party and eventually ran for president in 1932.
+After he was released from prison, Hitler re-established himself in the Nazi party and eventually ran for president in 1932.
 Although he lost, he received over thirty-five percent of the votes and was appointed to the chancellorship in 1933.
 Hitler quickly gained more power; following the death of the president the following year, he assumed the presidency in addition to the chancellorship, giving him absolute power.
-Thus, Hitler became a dictator. ("Adolf Hitler,” pars.
+Thus, Hitler became a dictator. ("Adolf Hitler", pars.
 8-17).

 Hitler the Dictator

 As a dictator, Hitler systematically took away civil rights and removed his opposition.
 He primarily made general policies that he left to his subordinates to carry out.
 To be sure that none of them would attempt a coup against him, he gave them overlapping spheres of power and authority so that they would fight amongst themselves and that none would ever gain enough power to usurp him.
 Having left the detailed domestic policy to his advisors, Hitler focused principally on foreign policy.
 He used his incredible skill for being able to intuit the mood of others and the ability to use those observations to manipulate people for his own benefit.
 He was able to negotiate the annexation of the Rhineland and Czechoslovakia into Germany without firing a single shot.